alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

                           cutoff_time_in_index=True)
     fm[['label', 'flight_id', 'flights.MAX(trip_logs.arr_delay)', 'MONTH(scheduled_dep_time)', 'DAY(scheduled_dep_time)']]

-There is a lot to unpack from this output.
-Here are some highlights:
+There is a lot to unpack from this output:

-1. Even though one id showed up twice, one row was made for every id-time pair in ``ct_flight``.
+1. Even though one id showed up twice, a row was made for every id-time pair in ``ct_flight``.
 The id and cutoff time were returned as the index of the feature matrix.
 2. The output, and label, were sorted by the passed in ``time`` column.
-Because of the sorting, it's often helpful to pass in a label with the cutoff time dataframe so that it will remain sorted in the same way as the feature matrix as it was here.
+Because of the sorting, it's often helpful to pass in a label with the cutoff time dataframe so that it will remain sorted in the same way as the feature matrix.
 Any additional columns past the ``id`` and ``cutoff_time`` will not be used for making features.
 3. The column ``flights.MAX(trip_logs.arr_delay)`` is not always defined.
 It can only have real values when there are historical flights to aggregate.
 Since we excluded the arrival delay of this particular flight, there are no values to use!

 Notice that for trip ``14``, there wasn't historical data when we made the feature a month in advance, but there were flights from Charlotte to Phoenix before January 25 whose delay could be validly used.
 These are powerful features that are often excluded in manual processes because of how hard they are to make.